bluenviron/mediamtx/README.md

-  --read-ips=""          comma-separated list of IPs or networks (x.x.x.x/24) that can read --pre-script=""        optional script to run on client connect --post-script=""       optional script to run on client disconnect
+  --read-ips=""          comma-separated list of IPs or networks (x.x.x.x/24) that can read --pre-script=""        optional script to run on client connect --post-script=""       optional script to run on client disconnect --pprof                enable pprof on port 9999 to monitor performance
 ```

 #### Compile and run from source